terryyizhongru/TurnTakingPD/README.md

 by Terry Yi Zhong, Esther Janse, Cristian Tejedor-Garcia, Louis ten Bosch, and Martha Larson

 📣 _Accepted at [Interspeech 2025](https://www.interspeech2025.org)!_

+## Abstract

+Speech-based Parkinson’s disease (PD) detection has gained attention for its automated, cost-effective, and non-intrusive nature.
+As research studies usually rely on data from diagnostic-oriented speech tasks, this work explores the feasibility of diagnosing PD on the basis of speech data not originally intended for diagnostic purposes, using the Turn-Taking (TT) dataset.
+Our findings indicate that TT can be as useful as diagnostic-oriented PD datasets like PC-GITA.
+We also investigate which specific dataset characteristics impact PD classification performance.
+The results show that concatenating audio recordings and balancing participants’ gender and status distributions can be beneficial.
+Cross-dataset evaluation reveals that models trained on PC-GITA generalize poorly to TT, whereas models trained on TT perform better on PC-GITA.
+Furthermore, we provide insights into the high variability across folds, which is mainly due to large differences in individual speaker performance.

 ## Acknowledgements